nholuongut/env0-terragrunt/README.md

 A repo to explain the purpose of Terragrunt.
 The wordpress example is taken from: https://github.com/nholuongut/terraform-ec2-RDS-wordpress.

-This is also a good reference for Terragrunt: https://blog.gruntwork.io/terragrunt-how-to-keep-your-terraform-code-dry-and-maintainable-f61ae06959d8.

 ## Instructions

 ### First Try Terraform Only